 - Drama tour to the Eastern states (Term 1 holidays)

-- Canberra tour to Federal Parliament (September each year)
+- Canberra tour to Federal Parliament (September every second year)

 - Coral Bay tour (May each year for AEP Year 8 students)

 Students who are actively studying a language often have the opportunity to travel to France, Japan or China on cultural exchanges.
 These tours traditionally take place in April or September and usually include a week of school plus school holiday time.

 As part of this exchange program students from these countries regularly visit Churchlands SHS and are billeted by families of current students.
 These exchanges provide a rich opportunity for students to develop their language skills and social network.

 Information can be found under Music Tours and occur every 3 years.